 Now, you might be wondering, "How do I gather this information?"

-However, before we jump into the systems you can use to find this information, I know you're probably thinking, "How is this different than market research?"
+However, before we jump into the software you can use to find this information, I know you're probably thinking, "How is this different from market research?"
 Let's dive into that below.

 Market Intelligence vs. Market Research

 The main difference between market intelligence and market research is the goal.
 Market intelligence is company-focused, while market research is done to learn more about customer preferences.
 Both are used to help businesses understand and develop marketing strategies.

 Alternatively to market intelligence, market research focuses on learning more about the buyer's research process and what influences their buying decisions.

 Let’s walk through an example of how a fictional company could use market intelligence to create a competitive advantage.